Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 1.4.1 =
 * Changed the value of sourceApplication and webMasterId values.
-* Fixed the problem when receive DMN from the CPanel.
+* Fixed the problem when receive DMN from the Control Panel.

 = 1.4.0 =
 * Add support for WC Subscriptions plugin.